apache/iceberg/site/docs/spark-configuration.md

 ### Using catalog specific Hadoop configuration values

-Similar to configuring Hadoop properties by using `spark.hadoop.*`, it is possible to set per-catalog Hadoop configuration values by adding the priperty for the catalog with the prefix `spark.sql.catalog.(catalog-name).hadoop.*`.
+Similar to configuring Hadoop properties by using `spark.hadoop.*`, it's possible to set per-catalog Hadoop configuration values when using Spark by adding the property for the catalog with the prefix `spark.sql.catalog.(catalog-name).hadoop.*`.
 These properties will take precedence over values configured globally using `spark.hadoop.*` and will only affect Iceberg tables.

 ```plain
 spark.sql.catalog.hadoop_prod.hadoop.fs.s3a.endpoint = http://aws-local:9000